-7.1.5.2.1 Standing Reservation Overview A standing reservation is similar to a normal administrative reservation in that it also places an access control list on a specified set of resources.
+7.1.5.2.1 Standing Reservation Overview

+A standing reservation is similar to a normal administrative reservation in that it also places an access control list on a specified set of resources.
 Resources are specified on a per-task basis and currently include processors, local disk, real memory, and swap.
 The access control list supported for standing reservations includes users, groups, accounts, job classes, and QOS levels.
 Standing reservations can be configured to be permanent or periodic on a daily or weekly basis and can accept a daily or weekly start and end time.
-Regardless of whether a standing reservation recurs on a daily or weekly basis, standing reservations are enforced using a series of reservations, extending a number of periods into the future as controlled by the SRDEPTH parameter.
+Regardless of whether a standing reservations is permanent or recurs on a daily or weekly basis, they are enforced using a series of reservations, extending a number of periods into the future as controlled by the DEPTH attribute of the SRCFG parameter.